 Therefore, another (and perhaps more accurate) way of calculating your cost per call is to calculate your call center’s total costs for a specific period of time (including salaries, operational costs and costs associated with any call center software used), and divide the total cost by the total number of calls handled during that time period.
 The result will be the total cost per call of your call center.

 For example, let’s say that your call center costs $100,000 per year and handles 200,000 calls during that time.
 In this case, as you can see in the calculation below, your call center’s total cost per call will be $0,50.

-Speaking of calculations, there’s a bunch of another important metrics you should definitely keep track of, including your cost optimization, sales optimization and margin optimization.
-So check out our calculators, and let them do the math instead of you!
+Speaking of calculations, there’s a bunch of another important metrics you should definitely keep track of, including your cost optimization, sales optimization, and margin optimization.

 How to reduce cost per call

 Not surprisingly, one thing all call center managers crave is to reduce their cost per call, while also providing a continual high level of customer service for their clients.
 Fortunately, with careful planning and implementation, this balance is more than achievable.

 Amongst other things, well-trained agents, with an excellent knowledge of the processes at your call center, are a must, as they can more effectively assist customers, and so reduce call times and improve first-call resolution.
 Although training does cost a substantial amount of money for any call center, it is worth making sure you provide high-quality training sessions for your call center agents.
 You’ll see how much difference a well-trained agent can do.

 Maintaining high call quality is another way to reduce cost per call.
 In order to do this, it’s essential to implement live call monitoring.
 By doing this, call center managers and supervisors can offer constructive feedback to agents, thus helping them improve the overall quality of their calls.
 As a result, efficiency will increase, and cost per call at your call center will decrease.